Hi, I'm Colette

 I write about how society and culture shape the marketing, media and retail trends impacting my life (and Instagram feed).
 Serving you the proverbial avocado toast with a side of self-deprecation and snark.

-I'm not a "content creator".
-Or a professional writer.
-But I work in marketing and consider myself an "above average" consumer.
-I found that my friends and I loved dissecting (& mocking) pop culture, identifying the direct to consumer brands that use sans serif fonts, and debating the legitimacy of health & wellness "trends" pitched to us through a VSCO-filtered reality.
+I'm not a professional writer.
+I'm a Toronto-based marketing manager by day, and an "above average" consumer & shopper 24/7.
+I realized that my friends and I loved dissecting (& mocking) pop culture, identifying the direct to consumer brands that use sans serif fonts, and debating the legitimacy of health & wellness "trends" pitched to us through a VSCO-filtered reality.

-This website is an exploration of why do we follow, like and buy the things that we do?
+My website is an exploration of why do we follow, like and buy the things that we do?
 I'm most interested in how these trends manifest in the retail, beauty and health & wellness industries and am deeply invested in these trends as both a marketer and as a consumer.

 Hopefully this website will push you to look at the ordinary things in a different way.
 And maybe you'll go ahead and buy that turmeric latte - but at least you can laugh at yourself as you post a picture of it on Instagram Stories.